steveseguin/vdo.ninja/improvingperformance/README.md

 The main reason for performance issues are

-- **Bandwidth.** Zoom, Teams, etc. use big servers to do all the work while OBS Ninja is a peer-to-peer system.
+- **Bandwidth.** Zoom, Teams, etc. use big servers to do all the work while VDO.Ninja is a peer-to-peer system.
 That's why it can be free and offer lower latency at great quality.
-Because of this design, in most cases OBS Ninja will use more bandwidth than the others.
+Because of this design, in most cases VDO.Ninja will use more bandwidth than the others.
 - **CPU.** Higher video quality requires more work by the sending system to encode the video.
 - **TURN server.** Depending on the firewall setup of the involved networks, it can be necessary to route the video and audio traffic through a TURN server.
 This can introduce higher latency.
 - **iOS.** Low frame rates from iOS devices in the guest room and control center is normal and by design. iPhones and iPads can only encode a limited amount of video streams at the same time.
-OBS Ninja works around that by lowering their frame rates to around 1 fps in the guest rooms as well as in the director's control center.
+VDO Ninja works around that by lowering their frame rates to around 1 fps in the guest rooms as well as in the director's control center.
 Audio in the guest room will be just fine though.
 This will not affect frame rates viewed in OBS through solo links or in group scenes.

 ## TOOLS